A

 people in the interior, following their reindeer herds.
 And then around

-4000BC, with the development of the skin boat, and the discovery of
+6000 years ago, with the development of the skin boat, and the

 harvesting the ocean off arctic Norway, boat people moved in, first